Tateshield/Tateshield-AI/README.md

 Yes!
 We encourage developers to contribute to TateShield AI.
 You can start by reviewing open issues or submitting pull requests with enhancements or bug fixes.

 ### 4. **When will the product be available for public use?**
-We are currently refining the product and expect to release a beta version in the coming months.
-Please stay tuned for more updates.
+We are currently refining the product and awaiting possible collaboration and investment opportunity from: https://www.fundraiser.com/hackathon#prizes

 ---